TiFu/runepicker-helper/ml/perks/documentation/experiments.md

 b) illustrates one of the main problems with the inspiration tree.
    There's not an obvious benefit to picking this tree, which can be modelled by simple stats like AD or CD.

+## Problem: Imbalanced Classes

+- classifier learned to just predict one class everytime => majority class
+- balance by naive oversampling reduces accuracy significantly but increases overall generalization of the model